IngDanielGonzalez/Analyzing-data-Python-SQL/README.md

-Analyzing data with Python and SQL in a Jupyter Notebook
+Analyzing data with Python and SQL in a Jupyter Notebook For The Data Science certification